TomasConari/Forum-Web-App/README.md

 Frontend technologies used:

-    - Vite.
+    - Vite
-    - ReactJS.
+    - ReactJS

 Backend technologies used:

-    - Node.js.
+    - Node.js
-    - Express.
+    - Express
-    - MongoDB.
+    - MongoDB

 How to see it?